 Stricter regulatory capital requirements post-financial crisis caused many banks to tighten their lending, which resulted in a funding gap for retail consumers as well as SMEs.
-This subsequently led to the rise of alternative credit providers, such as P2P and crowdfunding lenders RateSetter and Funding Circle, with the latter completing an IPO in September this year ($2bn).
+This subsequently led to the rise of alternative credit providers, such as P2P and crowdfunding lenders RateSetter and Funding Circle, with the latter planning to complete an IPO this year.

 Following the financial crisis, the UK government encouraged the development of ‘challenger banks’ to foster competition and help address areas underserved by the larger banks.
 The first half of 2018 has seen successful fundraisings by Revolut ($250m), Atom Bank ($207m) and N26 ($160m).

 The wealth and asset management sector has seen many changes in the UK since the financial crisis, be it through process compliance requirements (eg. RDR, MIFID II) or changes in personal financial and tax rules (eg. Pension Freedoms).